Terkwood/hello_midi/README.md

 ## Notes on Midi Time Management

 MIDI Note On / Note Off events are ordered in time.
 Each event contains a `delta_time` (vtime) field representing the time elapsed since the last event.

+In most cases, you can use the headers/metadata at the beginning of the file to establish a simple relationship between microseconds and "ticks" of the MIDI score.

 From `rimd` documentation in `meta.rs`: